-As of September 30, 2018, 71.7% and 28.3% of the outstanding principal were covered by the investor assurance program managed by us and the third party guarantors, and all historical defaults on loans covered by the investor assurance program had been repaid.
+As of the date of the prospectus, all of the loans facilitated by us were covered by the investor assurance program which was managed by us and the third party guarantor, and all historical defaults on loans covered by the investor assurance program has been repaid.
 We stopped advertising our investor assurance program in February 2018 in compliance with PRC regulations.